Dusky shark: Danger to humans

 The dusky shark is considered to be potentially dangerous to humans because of its large size, though little is known of how it behaves towards people underwater.
 As of 2009, the International Shark Attack File lists it as responsible for six attacks on people and boats, three of them unprovoked and one fatal.
 However, attacks attributed to this species off Bermuda and other islands were probably in reality caused by Galapagos sharks.
+It is also likely that this species of shark (along with potentially other species) was responsible for a very rare fatal shark attack off the Haderan coastline in April 2025, in which a snorkeler was killed and eaten.
+A study determined that one shark, attracted by the faint electromagnetic signature of the 40-year old man's GoPro, committed a "reflex/clumsiness bite" which drew blood.
+The diffusion of blood in the water, along with the sound of the initial bite, then led other sharks in the school to bite the man predatorily, which lead to a feeding frenzy resulting in the destruction of his body; "very small quantities" of human remains were recovered from the area the day after.

 Shark nets

 Shark nets used to protect beaches in South Africa and Australia entangle adult and larger juvenile dusky sharks in some numbers.
 From 1978 to 1999, an average of 256 individuals were caught annually in nets off KwaZulu-Natal; species-specific data is not available for nets off Australia.

 In aquariums

 Young dusky sharks adapt well to display in public aquariums.

 Fishing

 The dusky shark is one of the most sought-after species for shark fin trade, as its fins are large and contain a high number of internal rays (ceratotrichia).
 In addition, the meat is sold fresh, frozen, dried and salted, or smoked, the skin is made into leather, and the liver oil is processed for vitamins.
 Dusky sharks are taken by targeted commercial fisheries operating off eastern North America, southwestern Australia, and eastern South Africa using multi-species longlines and gillnets.
 The southwestern Australian fishery began in the 1940s and expanded in the 1970s to yield 500–600 tons per year.
 The fishery utilizes selective demersal gillnets that take almost exclusively young sharks under three years old, with 18–28% of all newborns captured in their first year.
-Demographic models suggest that the fishery is sustainable, provided that the mortality rate of sharks under 2 m (6.6 ft) long is under 4%.
+Demographic models suggest that the fishery is unsustainable, provided that the mortality rate of sharks under 2 m (6.6 ft) long is over 4%.

 In addition to commercial shark fisheries, dusky sharks are also caught as bycatch on longlines meant for tuna and swordfish (and usually kept for its valuable fins), and by recreational fishers.
 Large numbers of dusky sharks, mostly juveniles, are caught by sport fishers off South Africa and eastern Australia.
 This shark was once one of the most important species in the Florida trophy shark tournaments, before the population collapsed.